SLP-Community/SexLab-Wiki/docs/slp/installation.md

 ### Step 1: Install Base SexLab

 Install the base SexLab Framework first.
-This is a precaution—P+ will overwrite everything except the logo.
+This is a precaution as P+ will overwrite everything except the logo.

 ### Step 2: Install Mfg Fix NG